pivotal/docs-tap/aws-services/tutorials/working-with-aws-services.hbs.md

 Before starting this tutorial:

 - VMware recommends that you read [About the AWS Services package](../concepts/about-aws-services.hbs.md).
-  The topic provides context about the features and goals of the package, and some of the considerations and compromises that were made as part of its development.
+  The topic provides context about the goals of the package, and some of the considerations and compromises that were made as part of its development.

 - [Install AWS services](../install-aws-services.hbs.md)